OrbitChain: Orchestrating In-orbit Real-time Analytics of Earth Observation Data: Evaluation

-\textbf{Compared algorithms.} We compare {\oursol} with the two existing baselines: data parallelism and compute parallelism.
-In \textbf{\textit{data parallelism}}, each satellite individually hosts all the analytics functions, and the workload is evenly distributed to all satellites.
-In \textbf{\textit{compute parallelism}}, analytics functions are deployed sequentially across the constellation, with one function running on each satellite.
+\textbf{Compared frameworks.} We compare {\oursol} with the two baseline frameworks: data parallelism and compute parallelism.
+In \textbf{\textit{data parallelism}}~\cite{denby2020orbital}, each satellite hosts all analytics functions, and the workload is evenly distributed across all satellites.
+In \textbf{\textit{compute parallelism}}, functions are deployed as one pipeline, sequentially across the constellation while balancing each satellite's overall workload.
+When evaluating workload routing specifically, we also compare {\oursol} to a workload balancing variant (\textbf{\textit{load spraying}}), where each function instance sprays workload among downstream instances inspired by network load balancing~\cite{song2023network}.

-\textbf{Metrics.} We evaluate with the following metrics. \textit{Completion ratio:} the number of analyzed tiles over the number of received tiles for an analytics fucntion.
-An analytics application's completion ratio is the minimum one of all functions. \textit{Inter-satellite traffic:} the total size of packets transmitted over inter-satellite links.
-In our space-relay-based inter-satellite links, packets transmitted across multiple hops are counted once per hop. \textit{End-to-end latency:} the time cost to analyze all tiles in a frame is measured from when the first analytics function begins analyzing the first tile, until the last analytics function finishes analyzing the last tile.
+\textbf{Metrics.} We evaluate four metrics: \textit{(1) Completion ratio:} number of analyzed tiles over received ones for each analytics function, averaged over all functions in a workflow. \textit{(2) Inter-satellite traffic:} total data volume transmitted over all inter-satellite links per frame. \textit{(3) Analyzable tiles:} number of tiles per frame that can be analyzed by entire workflow as sensors with higher resolution or coverage are equipped. \textit{(4) End-to-end latency:} time to analyze all tiles in a frame is measured from when the first function begins analyzing the first tile, till the last function completes the last tile.